smartdevicelink/sdl_evolution/proposals/NNNN-new-remote-control-modules-and-parameters.md

 ## Proposed solution

 As usual, the remote control mobile applications use the following RPCs
-- GetSystemCapability with REMOTE_CONTROL_TYPE to read available control modules and available control items within each module;
+- `GetSystemCapability` with `SystemCapabilityType=REMOTE_CONTROL` to read available control modules and available control items within each module;
-- GetInteriorVechileData to read the current status value of a remote-control module;
+- `GetInteriorVechileData` to read the current status value of a remote-control module;
-- GetInteriorVechileData with subscribe=true/false to register/un-register a module's data change notifications;
+- `GetInteriorVechileData` with `subscribe`=true/false to register/un-register a module's data change notifications;
-- SetInteriorVechileData to change the settings/status of a remote-control module;
+- `SetInteriorVechileData` to change the settings/status of a remote-control module;
-- OnInteriorVechileData to receive any remote-control module value change notifications;
+- `OnInteriorVechileData` to receive any remote-control module value change notifications;

 In addition, in a GetInteriorVechileData response or OnInteriorVechileData notifications, a `moduleControlData` indicates the current value of the module status; in SetInteriorVechileData request, a `moduleControlData` indicates the required target state of the module.